Redis

 This guide covers how to configure Redis for caching and session storage in LibreChat.
-Redis provides significant performance improvements and enables horizontal scaling capabilities.
+Redis provides significant performance improvements and is required for horizontal scaling—if you're running multiple LibreChat instances behind a load balancer, Redis ensures consistent state across all instances.

 Table of Contents